chrislangille/api-exploration/README.md

 # API Exploration
-Simple dashboard to interact with different APIs
+Simple web app to interact with different APIs